 - Keep water handy – Connect garden hoses and fill water in any tubs, cans, and containers to turn off the fire.

 For more advice and safety information, take a look at readyforwildfire.org to ensure you are doing all you can during this season.

 Looking for more ways to protect your home?
 We can help.
 Working with you, the Hoffman Brown Company team will provide an “On-site Wildfire Hazard Assessment” designed to develop ways to better protect your home and your family in the event of a wildfire.

-We can recommend ways where you should take preventative measures to protect your home and property from fire damage.
+We can recommend ways to take preventative measures to protect your home and property from fire damage.
 For instance, installing water tanks and planning a “defensive space” around the main structure of your home are both steps that you can take to reduce your risk for fire damage.
 To learn more, contact us today!